joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/16/world/europe/ukraine-grain-ban-poland-hungary-slovakia.html?searchResultPosition=2

 **Atlantic Coast Braces as Lee Begins to Bring High Winds and Rain**\
-`Once a Category 5 hurricane, Lee was a weaker but still significant storm as it made its way toward Canada on Saturday.
+`Once a Category 5 hurricane, Lee was still a significant storm as it made its way toward Canada on Saturday.
 Coastal residents were on the alert.`\
 https://nytimes.com/2023/09/16/us/hurricane-lee-tropical-storm-canada.html?searchResultPosition=3

 **Dire Warnings About Libya Dams Went Unheeded**\